Ohio Environmental Education Fund General Grant

 OEEF grants are targeted to environmental issues in Ohio where there is a significant need for more education and awareness.

-- projects that encourage and explain the importance of habitat restoration efforts to increase biodiversity and improve air and water quality
+- projects that encourage and explain the importance of habitat restoration efforts to increase biodiversity and improve air and water quality; and

 You can learn more about this opportunity by visiting the funder's website.